+- · Rachel Delgado

 - · Kyle Dickson

 - · Donald G. Gartman

-- Dr. Verna Henson

-- Dawn King
+- · Rosalie Kettler

-- · Dr. William McGarvey
+- · Bennie Matthews

 - · Melissa Skipworth

 - · Alan Waters

-Monthly meetings are held in the College of the Mainland Conference Center.
+Monthly meetings are held in the Appomattox Meeting Room.
 The meetings are posted on campus and on the college website.
 The general public is cordially invited to attend.